It's 100 years since the death of the revered French composer who created a new sound world in classical music.

 All too often a great work of art is completely misunderstood when it’s first unveiled.
 This was true of Claude Debussy’s 'La Mer' when it was premiered in Paris in 1905.
 Introduction by Indra Hughes.

 Inspired by the paintings of Whistler, Debussy creates three moody impressions.
 Presented by Kenneth Young.
 Audio

-Read Gainsford plays Book 2 of Préludes by Claude Debussy at the Wallace International Piano Festival 2016 in the University of Auckland Music Theatre.
+Read Gainsford plays Book 2 of Préludes by Claude Debussy at the Wallace International Piano Festival 2016.
 Audio